|Just jQuery The Core UI -- Filters|

 If you have been following the description of how filters work then you will appreciate the idea that filters take one jQuery result array and convert it into another filtered result array.
-What hasn't been mentioned until now is that each time you create a new result array using a filter the old original unfiltered result array is kept just in case you want to use it again.
+What hasn't been made clear until now is that each time you create a new result array using a filter the old original unfiltered result array is kept, just in case you want to use it again.

 produces a result array containing all of the p elements.
 We can use the eq filter to reduce this to just the first p element and add some text:

-If we now use .end we can return to the result array that had the entire set of p elements
+If we now use .end we can return to the result array that had the entire set of p elements:

 Now we can filter again and add some text to the second p element;

-You can continue in this way using .end to return to a previous result array when ever you need to.
+You can continue in this way using .end to return to a previous result array whenever you need to.

-Of course an alternative to using end() is to simply keep the intermediate results:
+Of course, an alternative to using end() is to simply keep the intermediate results:

 The end function and the stack simply makes it possible for you to do the same thing but using a fluent approach.